koenw/fullstack-hello/README.md

 `frontend/src/generated`) is generated with [openapi-generator](https://openapi-generator.tech).

-Run `npx pnpm run serve` from the `frontend` directory to start a local auto-refreshing development server.
+Use `just serve` to start a local auto-refreshing development server (that talks to the production API).

 ### Adding/Removing columns